hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/para-bhakti_or_supreme_devotion/123_human_representations_of_the_divine_ideal_of_love.md

 Some of the great writers on Para-Bhakti have tried to understand and experience this divine love in so many different ways.
-The lowest form in which this love is apprehended is what they call the peaceful — the Shânta.
+The lowest form in which this love is apprehended is what they call the peaceful — the Shānta.
 When a man worships God without the fire of love in him, without its madness in his brain, when his love is just the calm commonplace love, a little higher than mere forms and ceremonies and symbols, but not at all characterized by the madness of intensely active love, it is said to be Shanta.
 We see some people in the world who like to move on slowly, and others who come and go like the whirlwind.
-The Shânta-Bhakta is calm, peaceful, gentle.
+The Shānta-Bhakta is calm, peaceful, gentle.

-The next higher type is that of Dâsya, i.e. servantship; it comes when a man thinks he is the servant of the Lord.
+The next higher type is that of Dāsya, i.e. servantship; it comes when a man thinks he is the servant of the Lord.
 The attachment of the faithful servant unto the master is his ideal.